brunodbo/jquery.browselist/README.md

 ---------

 - <a href="https://jquery.org">The jQuery team</a>
-- Daniel Eden, author of <a href="http://daneden.github.io/animate.css/">Animate.css</a>, which this plugin uses.
+- Daniel Eden, author of <a href="http://daneden.github.io/animate.css/">Animate.css</a>.